-- Non-terne plated filters are exempted if you hot-drain after crushing, dismantling, or puncturing the anti-drain back valve or the dome.
+- Non-terne plated filters are exempted if you hotdrain after crushing, dismantling, or puncturing the anti-drain back valve or the dome.
 (12 Hrs at 68°F).

 - Parts washer fluid isn't used oil.
 It's solvent.
 You need to classify as HW or "ID 72".
-You may test or use process knowledge.
+You may test or read the label.

 - How can I easily get a big fat fine?

 - Mislabel your tanks and fill pipes "HW", "Waste oil", or nothing.

 - Leave big spill marks around fill pipes.

 - Put brake cleaner in your oil.

 - Run an illegal space heater.